-B14 Members must take reasonable steps to ensure all of the following:

-- that the data collection process is fit for purpose and Clients have been advised accordingly - that the design and content of the data collection process or instrument is appropriate for the audience being researched; - that Respondents are able to provide information in a way that reflects the view they want to express, including don't know prefer not to say where appropriate; - that Respondents are not led towards a particular point of view; - that responses are capable of being interpreted in an unambiguous way; - that personal data collected are relevant and not excessive.
+- 33. Members must take reasonable steps to ensure all of the following: - a. that data collection processes are fit for purpose and clients have been advised accordingly; - that the design and content of data collection processes are appropriate for the audience being researched; - that participants are able to provide information in a way that reflects the view they want to express, including don't know/ prefer not to say where appropriate; - d. that participants are not led towards a particular point of view; - e. that responses are capable of being interpreted in an unambiguous way; and - f. that personal data collected are relevant and not excessive.

-- Whenever possible, a questionnaire should follow some form of natural flow, reflecting a train of thought, a logical conversation, or an implied chronology of events, depending on the subject matter. - 2.
-Good practice is to give high priority to user friendliness in administration, and a structure that is easy to follow for interviewers and respondents. - Researchers should plan a questionnaire to make it logical from the respondent's point of view.
+- 1. Whenever possible, a questionnaire should follow some form of natural flow, reflecting a train of thought, a logical conversation, or an implied chronology of events, depending on the subject matter. - 2.
+Good practice is to give high priority to user friendliness in administration, and a structure that is easy to follow for interviewers and participants. - 3.
+Researchers should plan a questionnaire to make it logical from the participant's point of view.
 This should involve outlining a structure and routing plan before beginning to write questions.
-The structure need not follow that of the objectives.

-- 4. Consideration should be given to using blocks of sub-group questions and the construction of decision trees or flow charts to assist in structuring (and later routing) a questionnaire. - 5.
+The structure need not follow that of the objectives. - 4.
+Consideration should be given to using blocks of sub-group questions and the construction of decision trees or flow charts to assist in structuring (and later routing) a questionnaire. - 5.
 In general, order of questions will have an effect on the answers that are provided.

-This is generally controllable in an interview setting, or electronically, but when the questionnaire is self administered, it, may not be possible to control the order in which the questions are read and answered. - 6.
+This is generally controllable in an interview setting, or electronically, but when the

+- questionnaire is self-administered, it may not be possible to control the order in which the questions are read and answered. - 6.
 Avoidance of non-sequiturs (i.e. statements having little or no relevance to what preceded them) is recommended.
 Where they are unavoidable (e.g. in omnibus style questionnaires) appropriate introductory phrases should be used. - 7.
 To prevent a questionnaire being boring use a variety of different forms of questioning to break the routine within the questionnaire. - 8.
 A theoretically optimal research design can result in a repetitive or boring interview.
-Researchers should, wherever possible, seek ways of engaging and maintaining the respondent's interest. - 9.
+Researchers should, wherever possible, seek ways of engaging and maintaining the participant's interest. - 9.
 Question rotations between interviews, although good practice in themselves, are not a solution to this issue and sometimes have the effect of merely spreading unreliability across several questions, rather than concentrating it amongst a few. - 10.
 The main principle is the rigour, integrity and quality of data.
-Neither respondents nor interviewers should be confused or bored by any questionnaire. - 11.
-Wherever possible, a questionnaire should be piloted before the survey to ensure it can be answered by potential respondents as well as meeting the needs of the researcher/client (see Section 6) - 12.
+Neither participants nor interviewers should be confused or bored by any questionnaire. - 11.
+Wherever possible, a questionnaire should be piloted before the survey to ensure it can be answered by potential participants as well as meeting the needs of the researcher/client (see Section 6) - 12.
 The guiding rule can be expressed as "doing justice to how people would normally talk about things in everyday language".